puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 ### List of Non-Expressions

-The following statements are NOT expressions: they don't produce values, and can only be used in certain contexts.
+The following statements are NOT normal expressions: they don't resolve to usable values, and can only be used in certain contexts.

 * [Class definitions][class]
 * [Defined types][]
 * [Node definitions][]
 * [Resource collectors][]
+* [Lambdas][]

 Location